wllm-rbnt/dispki/README.md

 All files that belong to the same chain are suffixed by a common number that corresponds to the time (epoch format) when the chain was generated.

+`.req` are certificate requests.

-`.req` are OpenSSL's configurations that could be reused for manual adjustments later on.
+`.cnf` are OpenSSL's requests configuration files that could be reused for manual adjustments later on.

 `.crt` & `.key` files are certificates and private keys, respectively.